erwinmedina/the-golden-boot/README.md

 The Golden Boot is a revised version of FootballDeets, an earlier verison of this project designed by me.
 Utilizing the same API, I've designed The Golden Boot with a bit more functionality.
 Within the pre-design work, I kept mobile friendly in the forefront - ensuring that this project would not simply be a computer only design but also available on mobile.

+## What This Application Solves:
+Sometimes when I'm looking for quick information like which games are coming up (or past games) for a specific team (such as Liverpool), this application comes in handy.
+Another use case is when I forget what the French league name is (or any other league) and I quickly want to see who's leading that table or what the top 10 goal scorers are..
+I can also use this application!
+It's somewhat easier to use than googling "French league top 10 goal scorers" just to be met with a result that doesn't provide that exact information.
+I wanted to create an application that eases confusion and just simplifies the process!
+I hope this helps you as much as it helps me :)

 <br>

 | Page | Image |